ubports/click/doc/file-format.rst

 specification.
 The following are currently recognised:

  * title: short (one-line) synopsis of the application

  * description: extended description of the application; may be multi-paragraph

  * maintainer: name and email address of maintainer of the application

+ * architecture: one of the following:

+   * "all", indicating a package containing no compiled code

+   * a dpkg architecture name (e.g. "armhf") as a string, indicating a package that will only run on that architecture

+   * a list of dpkg architecture names, indicating a package that will run on any of those architectures

  * hooks: see :doc:`hooks`

  * icon: icon to display in interfaces listing click packages; if the name refers to an existing file when resolved relative to the base directory of the package, the given file will be used; if not, the algorithm